Debugging Rcpp with VSCode

 })

-Step 6: Setting up the launch configuration in VSCode
+Step 6: Set Up the Launch Configuration in VSCode

 // Use IntelliSense to learn about possible attributes.